kailash-manasarovar/statement/docs/timeline/2024/august.md

 ![Supplementary page about Ugly](../../content/images/supplementary-handwritten-letter.png)

-- I send the letters over the first few weeks of September.
+- I send the letters, all registered and guaranteed, during the first couple of weeks of September from the post office in Cauterets.
-- I send Inma's letter last as I am meeting her in Madrid shortly and I was going to hand it to her in person.
+- I send Inma's letter last as I am meeting her in Madrid shortly and I was going to hand it to her in person (hence the first page's warning).
 - I don't think I included the supplementary page in Inma's batch for some reason.

 ## Gabriel Silva's first team meeting as manager